mrhaav/openwrt-packages/README.md

 PKG_VERSION:=2022-09-13
 - wds: Added --delete-profile
 - qmi.sh: raw-ip is the default data format
-- qmi.sh: If you need a different IPv6 APN to activate dual-stack, configure the APN in Luci as IPv4 and add manually the IPv6 profile with uqmi --create-profile/--modify-profile.
+- qmi.sh: If you need a different IPv6 APN to activate dual-stack, define the APN in Luci as IPv4 and configure manually the IPv6 profile with uqmi --create-profile/--modify-profile.
 Add the IPv6 profile number with:
 ```
 uci set network.<your interface>.ipv6profile=<ipv6 profile number>
 uci commit network